phith0n/gin-cookiecutter/README.md

 # Gin-Cookiecutter

-This sets up a Golang Gin web application with JSON logging (based on zap)
+This template sets up a Golang Gin web application with JSON logging (based on zap).

 ## Prerequisites